payloadcms/template-ecommerce/README.md

 1. Now open `http://localhost:8000/admin` in your browser
 1. Create your first admin user using the form on the page

 That's it!
 Changes made in `./src` will be reflected in your app.
+You can optionally seed the database with a few products and pages, more details on that [here](#seed).

+### Seed

+To seed the database with a few products and pages you can run `yarn seed`.

+> Warning: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.